jchristgit/bolt/docs/cogs/modlog.md

 # Modlog
-Bolt includes a modllog for logging events happening on your server.
+Bolt includes a modlog for logging events happening on your server.
 A fine-grained configuration of which events get logged where is possible.
 For example, one might want to log message edits and deletes in one channel, but moderator actions in another.